In this guide

 - it is in the interests of justice for the substituted panel member to participate.7

-If the panel members decide to carry out this assessment, they should consider any previous correspondence between us and the nurse and midwife, and any representations the parties make.8
+If the panel members decide to carry out this assessment, they should consider any previous correspondence between us and the nurse, midwife or nursing associate, and any representations the parties make.8

 1 Rule 6(10) of the Nursing and Midwifery Council (Practice Committees) (Constitution) Rules 2008.